Converter (Three-Phase)

 Details

 .
 Specifying the stretch factor is a simpler way of parameterising the reverse recovery time than specifying the reverse recovery charge.
-The larger the value of the stretch factor, the longer the time required for the reverse recovery current to dissipate.
+The larger the value of the stretch factor, the longer it takes for the reverse recovery current to dissipate.

 Dependencies

-To use this parameter, set the Integral protection diode parameter to `Diode with charge dynamics' and the Reverse recovery time parametrization parameter to `Specify stretch factor'.
+To use this parameter, set the parameter Model dynamics value Diode with charge dynamics`and the Reverse recovery time parametrization parameters set to Reverse recovery time parametrization `Specify stretch factor

 Default value |